csmerrell/eligibility-browser/README.md

 - d3 => Plug data into d3 tools => d3 emits events => vue listens to those events to update its data state.
 - vue => makes its own data state mutations => maps those to canvas animation frames.

 TL;DR - Long term, if we're doing tons of highly customized graphs, training up team members in d3 is definitely a priority.
-For one-off graphs, it's a heavy import with a big learning curve that, depnding on the graph, may not actually simplify anything.
+For one-off graphs, it's a heavy import with a big learning curve that, depending on the graph, may not actually simplify anything.

 ### FlexHud
 The [FlexHud](src/components/flexHud/FlexHud.vue) component is something I designed myself a couple years ago.
 I originally wrote it in vue 2 at work.
 I had a half-implemented vue 3 version of it that I tried to rapidly finish while working on this.
 It's still got some issues, but for this scope it works.